learnbymakingwales/learnbymakingwales.github.io/en/updates/_posts/2022-12-21-what-weve-learned.md

 There’s a long list of things we’d love to improve by iterating.
 For instance, we’d tweak the onboarding and some of the session content.
 There’s a tonne of things we’ve learned about logistics that would make it easier next time.
 All the things you only learn by doing, but here’s 5 big lessons learned.

-## Lesson 1: It needs to be a safe to experiment
+## Lesson 1: It needs to be safe to experiment

 The best teams have empathy for their users and each other.
 We dedicated time to thinking about both, but we started by [getting to know each other](https://learnbymaking.wales/en/the-labs/session/one.html).
 We thought this was an important investment to ensure that ten relative strangers felt comfortable together.